 - i) The main stress in Welsh words normally falls on the penultimate syllable (the last syllable but one).
 It should be assumed that the stress falls on the penultimate syllable of a Welsh place-name (Rhymni, Tyddewi, Rhydyclafdy, Rhosllannerchrugog, Penyberth, Moelyci). - ii) The hyphen is used in Welsh compound words when the stress does not fall on the penultimate syllable.
 So, if the stress falls on the final syllable, the hyphen is used to highlight this to the reader (Aber-erch, Aber-cuch). - iii) The hyphen is also used when the Welsh definite article (y/yr) occurs before a final monosyllabic element in a place-name.
 In such names hyphens are used before and after the definite article in order to highlight the individual elements and ensure correct pronunciation (Betws-y-coed, Porth-y-rhyd).
-Note that hyphens are used only after the definite article where the 'r form of the definite article occurs before a final monosyllabic element (Troedrhiw'r-clawdd, Islaw'r-dref). - iv) There are exceptions however, i.e. those names which have become well established and recognised nationally (Llandaf, Caerdydd, Llanrug, Llanrwst, Penarth, Pontypridd, Llansanffraid). - v) Similarly, it is unnecessary to use a hyphen to show that the stress is on the final syllable if another diacritic already demonstrates this (Llandygái, Caersŵs, Aberdâr, Pentredŵr).
-However hyphens are necessary in such names when the definite article occurs before a final monosyllabic element (Llannerch-y-môr, Tre'r-ddôl). - vi) The hyphen is used to separate a cluster of consonants when there is a danger of misinterpreting them as digraphs (Pont-hirwaun, Coed-duon). - vii) The hyphen is also used after the element pont when it precedes the name of a ford (rhyd) containing the definite article and a monosyllabic element (Pont-rhyd-y-fen, Pont-rhyd-y-groes).
+Note that hyphens are used only after the definite article where the 'r form of the definite article occurs before a final monosyllabic element (Troedrhiw'r-clawdd, Islaw'r-dref). - iv) The hyphen is used when a preposition occurs between two other elements.
+In such names hyphens are used before and after the preposition in order to highlight the individual elements and ensure correct pronunciation (Llanfihangel-ar- Elái, Llanfair-ym-Muallt). - v) There are exceptions however, i.e. those names which have become well established and recognised nationally (Llandaf, Caerdydd, Llanrug, Llanrwst, Penarth, Pontypridd, Llansanffraid). - vi) Similarly, it is unnecessary to use a hyphen to show that the stress is on the final syllable if another diacritic already demonstrates this (Llandygái, Caersŵs, Aberdâr, Pentredŵr).
+However hyphens are necessary in such names when the definite article occurs before a final monosyllabic element (Llannerch-y-môr, Tre'r-ddôl). - vii) The hyphen is used to separate a cluster of consonants when there is a danger of misinterpreting them as digraphs (Pont-hirwaun, Coed-duon). - viii) The hyphen is also used after the element pont when it precedes the name of a ford (rhyd) containing the definite article and a monosyllabic element (Pont-rhyd-y-fen, Pont-rhyd-y-groes).